 “Black Catholicism in Mexico,” Journal of Africana Religions, vol. 2, no. 2, 2014

 “A Trail of Precious Goods: Colonial Latin American Commodity History,” History Compass, volume 11, issue 11, November, 2013

 “Ana de Vega: Seventeenth-Century Afro-Mexican Healer,” in Human Tradition in Latin America, ed.
 Kenneth Andrien, Rowman and Littlefield Publishers, 2013

-The Princess of Albemarle: Amélie Rives, Authorship, and Celebrity.
-Charlottesville: University of Virginia, forthcoming Spring 2022.
+The Princess of Albemarle: Amélie Rives, Author and Celebrity at the Fin de Siècle.
+Charlottesville: University of Virginia, 2022.